Quick Summary

 Step 2: Utilize Laravel’s core features like models, controllers, and routing to implement basic functionalities.
 Explore Laravel Eloquent techniques for efficient database interactions and data manipulation.
 You should also consider Laravel middleware for authorization (through Laravel Policies and Gates) and authentication (with Laravel Sanctum).

-Also, use Laravel events for handling asynchronous tasks and background processes.
+Also, use Laravel Events for handling asynchronous tasks and background processes.

 Step 3: Group related functionalities into logical modules (e.g., contact management, deal pipeline, reporting).
 Each module should encapsulate its own business logic and data access.
 And use Laravel services or helper classes to organize complex logic and improve code reusability.